p.post-meta { display:none; }

 Designed by the architect of the Chestnut Hill West and other stations on the Pennsylvania Railroad (PRR) line.
 Initially named Wissahickon Heights and built as a 1-story structure in 1884, a 2nd-fl station master’s apartment was added in 1889.
 With many PRR stations suffering from neglect, concerned community members established the St. Martins Station [and Grounds] Committee in 1962, which still tirelessly works to maintain the station and grounds.

-8532 Germantown Ave, Streeper’s Pharmacy
+8532 Germantown Avenue, Streeper’s Pharmacy

 (1892, attributed to George Pearson)

 Built for pharmacist Frank P. Streeper, the design of this Tudor building has been attributed to George T. Pearson.
-Drug stores occupied the site for the next 100 years; after Streeper’s Drug Store (also an afterschool hangout for local school children) it was the home of the Battin & Lunger Pharmacy until 1991.
+Drug stores occupied the site for the next 100 years; after Streeper’s Drug Store (also an afterschool hangout for local school children), it was the home of the Battin & Lunger Pharmacy until 1991.
 Later occupied by J. E. Caldwell Company and O’Doodles, it now houses J.D.
 Susanin’s Palladio, a custom framing and interior design firm.

 Mermaid Inn